-This brings up a couple of important questions.
 Are electrochromic windows a feasible solution for retrofits?
 Or are these only really practical in new construction projects?

 “The use of dynamic glass in buildings is the same as replacing windows with standard glass in existing buildings,” says Tinianov.
 “It’s going to be at the same cost as replacement with low-e glass.
 One of the reasons that low-e glass isn’t installed into legacy, single-pane glass is because it saves an incremental amount of energy, but not a profound amount, and dynamic glass can reduce that energy consumption by significantly more.”

 For these reasons, electrochromic glass is a major investment, but it will help you save on energy at a greater rate than any other glazing solution available.
 Moreover, the ease of installation, which is more or less the same as typical window installation, makes them a reasonably practical retrofit solution.

 Related: 5 Things Window Film Can Do For Your Building

 “The retrofit market is larger than new construction given the number of buildings that were produced back in the ‘70s and ‘80s and even before that – where the building was state of the art and no longer is,” Podbelski explains.
 “The building’s just not up to par in terms of energy efficiency or how it makes people inside the building feel.”

 These retrofit applications are not limited to older buildings.

 Podbelski notes that a considerable number of newer buildings receive electrochromic windows because FMs find that there is a problem with the static glass installed during construction and want to remedy that quickly.